 At Goryeb Children's Hospital, we take an individualized approach to each resident’s education.
 This includes intensive mentoring and an advisor system to ensure success throughout the residency and beyond.
+Our open-door policy extends from your advisors to the chairman and program director.

-Initially, every resident is assigned to one of the program directors prior to orientation to ensure their initial primary educational needs are being met.
-Emphasis is on basic clinical skills and wellness.
-As the year progresses and residents have the opportunity to work with a variety of faculty, they may select additional advisors based on their needs – research advisor, career advisor, life mentor, etc.
+Every resident is assigned to one of the program directors prior to orientation to ensure their initial primary educational needs are being met, with an emphasis on basic clinical skills and wellness.
+Residents and advisors meet on a regular basis to outline educational goals, formulate individualized learning and wellness plans, discuss evaluations and career aspirations.

-Residents and advisors meet on a regular basis to outline educational goals, formulate individualized learning plans and discuss evaluations and career aspirations.
-Once residents decide on a career path, they may opt to change or add a faculty advisor in the general or subspecialty area most related to their interest.
+As the year progresses and residents have the opportunity to work with a variety of faculty, they may select mentors based on their needs – research advisor, career advisor, life mentor, etc. Once residents decide on a career path, they may opt to change or add a faculty mentor in the general or subspecialty area most related to their interest.
 Faculty members also assist residents with applying to fellowships and finding positions in private practices.

 Research Advisor